 I finally finished watching the TV series Vikings after about two years.
-The show lasts for six seasons and there are a total of 89 episodes.
+The show lasts for six seasons and there is a total of 89 episodes.
 The plot spans two generations and three continents.
 There are around one hundred characters in the series.
 I can’t cover all of it in this blog post so instead I’m going to focus on the most problematic point in the plot and the most confusing character.
 His name is Hvitserk.

 Hvitserk is one of Ragnar’s five sons.
 The later part of the series revolves around the sons of Ragnar.
 To make a long story short Hvitserk is co dependent and always needs to latch onto someone; a girlfriend, his brother or something.

 Hvitserk was close to his brother Ivar who didn’t have the ability to walk with iron walking aids.
 Ivar was a madman and insecure.
 He made up for his profound shortcomings on the battlefield.
 Ivar was fearless and was a great military strategist.
 Hvitserk was loyal to his brother and was an asset in war.

 Ivar was jealous of his brother because he was impotent.
 There was a point in the story where Hvitserk fell in love and had a girlfriend.
 This was a threat to Ivar because Hvitserk had the potential of producing an heir.
 Ivar became very creepy and stalkerish towards his brother and his girlfriend.
 He kidnapped the girl and burned her at the stake.